50 Kisses entered the Guinness Book Of Records

 Can I still enter a screenplay?

 No, the script part of the competition is now closed.
-We will run another next year, so join our mailing list if you would like to get details about it.
+We will run another script competition in the future, so join our mailing list if you would like to get details about it.

 Can I make more than one film?